Uberspace/manual/source/firstday-ubernauts.rst

 Logging and Debugging
 ---------------------

-- Logging is disabled by default and you have to :ref:`enable <web-logs>` different types of logs.
+- Logging is disabled by default and you have to :doc:`enable <web-logs>` different types of logs.

-- We show a generic :ref:`Error 500 errorpage <web-errorpage>` with some informations how to debug, you can disable this page if you like.
+- We show a generic :doc:`Error 500 errorpage <web-errorpage>` with some informations how to debug, you can disable this page if you like.

 Databases